A-N-M-Noor/LazyGo_WRO2025/src/README.md

 This ensured that once the real sensors were installed, our software already had a stable foundation.

 **4. Safety and Rapid Iteration**
-Certain tests—such as high-speed turns, collision detection, or repeated obstacle challenges—carry risk of damaging hardware.
+Certain tests - such as high-speed turns, collision detection, or repeated obstacle challenges - carry risk of damaging hardware.
 Using simulation, we were able to:
    - Try aggressive parameters safely
    - Run tests repeatedly